divyapothuru/docker-learning/Docker-Bind-Mounts-And-Volumes.md

 Docker -v
 docker --mount
 both are same in -v <source dir:dest dir:permissions> whereas in --mount more specific (verbose mode) need to mention sorce,destinationa nd permissions.

+**DOCKER CMDS:**
+docker volume ls
+docker  volume create volume-name docker volume inspect volume-name -->to inspect where it is created in which logical volume docker volume rm volume-name-->to delete voulmes

+after creating docker image you need to mount the voulme to a container docker run -d --mount source=volume-name,target=/app image-name:latest docker ps-->to see all running containers docker inspect container-name/id

+-->If you want to delete a volume first you need to stop&remove an container and then you can delete volume.